 Rocks NC Content: Non-Statutory Guidance Learning Outcomes (end point):

 R

 Y1

 Y2

-УЗ Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
+Y3 Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
 Describe in simple terms how fossils are formed when things that have lived are trapped within rock.
 Recognise that soils are made from rocks and organic matter.
-Follows on from work in KS1 - Mary Anning Links to work in Geography - Linked with work in geography, pupils should explore different kinds of rocks and soils, including those in the local environment.
+Links to work in Geography - Linked with work in geography, pupils should explore different kinds of rocks and soils, including those in the local environment.
 Pupils might work scientifically by: observing rocks, including those used in buildings and gravestones, and exploring how and why they might have changed over time; using a hand lens or microscope to help them to identify and classify rocks according to whether they have grains or crystals, and whether they have fossils in them.
-Pupils might research and discuss the different kinds of living things whose fossils are found in sedimentary rock and explore how fossils are formed.
+Pupils might research and discuss the different kinds of living things whose fossils are formed.
 Pupils could explore different soils and identify similarities and differences between them and investigate what happens when rocks are rubbed together or what changes occur when they are in water.
 They can raise and answer questions about the way soils are formed.
-I can compare different types of rocks.
+Suggested Scientists: Mary Anning (fossils) Scientist: William Smith (Father of English geology) Scientist (current): Dr Lisa White - Studies microfossils to determine the age of rocks/soil Scientist: Inge Lehmann - Discoveries about the Earth's core and the creation of indigenous rocks [Topic link - volcanoes] I can compare different types of rocks (sedimentary, igneous, metamorphic).
 I can group rocks based on their properties.
 I can explain the difference between a bone and a fossil.
 I can order the steps of how a fossil is formed.
 I can explain that soil is composed of different things.
 I can describe the 4 processes of soil formation.
-Scientist: Mary Anning (fossils) Scientist: William Smith (Father of English geology) Scientist (current): Dr Lisa White - Studies microfossils to determine the age of rocks/soil Scientist: Inge Lehmann - Discoveries about the Earth's core and the creation of indigenous rocks [Topic link - volcanoes]

-Y4
+¥4

 Y5

 Y6